PailaJeevan/RTW_Project3/README.md

 Coordinates input and class interactions.

 ---

-## 🚀 Future Enhancements
+## 🔮 Future Improvements

-- SQLite database logging
+- GUI using Tkinter or PyQt
-- Graphical User Interface (GUI)
+- Convert CSV logs into charts
-- Weather forecast (5-day or hourly)
+- Add weekly/weekly forecast
-- Web application version (Flask/FastAPI)
+- Error-based retry mechanism
-- Export logs to Excel/JSON
+- Use `.env` to hide API key

 ---